1972 Memorial Cup: Peterborough Petes

 The Peterborough Petes represented the Ontario Hockey Association at the 1972 Memorial Cup tournament.
 The Petes had a solid regular season, earning a record of 34-20-9 for 77 points, and finished third in the ten team league.
 The Petes scored 292 goals, which ranked them fourth in the OHA, while the club allowed 227 goals, the second fewest in the league.
 In the post-season, Peterborough defeated the St. Catharines Black Hawks eight points to two in the OHA quarter-finals.
 In the OHA semi-finals, Peterborough faced the best team in the league, the Toronto Marlboros.
 The Petes defeated the heavily favoured Marlboros eight points to two, setting up a match-up against the Ottawa 67's in the final round.
 Peterborough won the J. Ross Robertson Cup, defeating the 67's eight points to zero, earning a berth in the 1972 Memorial Cup.

-The Petes offense was led by Doug Gibson, who led the club with 51 goals and 99 points in 63 games.
+The Petes offence was led by Doug Gibson, who led the club with 51 goals and 99 points in 63 games.
 Gibson's goal total was the sixth highest in the league.
 Gibson continued to score in the post-season, earning 16 goals and 29 points in 15 games to lead the club in scoring.
 Paul Raymer scored 27 goals and 69 points in 49 games, while Ron Lalonde earned 26 goals and 63 points in 58 games.
-Defenseman Bob Neely was acquired by the Petes during the regular season in a trade with the Hamilton Red Wings.
-Neely led the Petes defense with eight goals and 30 points in 32 games.
+Defenceman Bob Neely was acquired by the Petes during the regular season in a trade with the Hamilton Red Wings.
+Neely led the Petes defence with eight goals and 30 points in 32 games.
 Colin Campbell provided toughness on the blue line, as in 50 games, he scored two goals and 25 points, as well as registering 158 penalty minutes.
 Mike Veisor handled the goaltending duties for the Petes.
 In 15 post-season games, Veisor had a GAA of 2.13.

 The 1972 Memorial Cup was the second time that the Petes competed for the Cup.
 At the 1959 Memorial Cup, Peterborough lost to the Winnipeg Braves.